bryanhannes/bryanhannes.github.io/_posts/2022-12-05-tutorial-run-qwik-in-docker.markdown

  => => naming to docker.io/library/qwik-docker                                                                                                                                                                     0.0s                                                                   0.0s
 ```

-When the build completes you can start the image.
+When the build completes we can run the Docker image.

 ```shell
 docker run -p 3000:3000 qwik-docker
 ```

-Now you should be able to access your Qwik application which is running in Docker at
+Now we should be able to access the Qwik application which is running in Docker at
 <a href="http://localhost:3000" target="_blank">http://localhost:3000</a>

 <img src="/assets/running-qwik-in-docker/qwik-running-in-docker.jpg" alt="Qwik running on Docker" title="Qwik running on Docker">

 # Conclusion
-Congratulations, you just ran a newly created Qwik project in Docker
+Congratulations, we just ran a newly created Qwik project in Docker
-Now that you have your image you can easily deploy it to the cloud with eg. Google Cloud Run
+Now that we have our Docker image we can easily deploy it to the cloud with eg. Google Cloud Run.

 # Note from author
 I hope you enjoyed this blog article and learned a thing or two.
-Should you have any remarks/improvements/feedback, please hit me up via <a href="https://twitter.com/BryanHannes" target="_blank">Twitter</a>.
+Feel free to leave any remarks/improvements/feedback in the comments or hit me up on <a href="https://twitter.com/BryanHannes" target="_blank">Twitter</a>.

+# Reviewers
+Special thanks to the reviewer: <a href="https://twitter.com/brechtbilliet" target="_blank">Brecht Billiet</a> from <a href="https://simplified.courses/" target="_blank">Simplified Courses</a>